GreptimeTeam/dashboard/README.md

 5. Check logs for your recent actions.

 ## Contributing
-Please refer to [contribution guidelines](https://github.com/GreptimeTeam/greptimedb/blob/75dcf2467b022d4378f904efe5aae5027298986e/CONTRIBUTING.md) for more information.
+- Please refer to [contribution guidelines](https://github.com/GreptimeTeam/greptimedb/blob/75dcf2467b022d4378f904efe5aae5027298986e/CONTRIBUTING.md) for more information.
+- This is the very first edition of dashboard.
+In the future we hope to add more and more features for users, and we welcome everyone to make contributions in any way you see fit.

 ## License